Malivil/TTT-Randomat-20/README.md

 \
 _ttt_randomat_sharingiscaring_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_sharingiscaring_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_sharingiscaring_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_sharingiscaring_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_sharingiscaring_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.

 ## Shh...
 It's a Secret!
 Runs another random Randomat event without notifying the players.
 Also silences all future Randomat events while this event is active.